Skip to main content

 Christchurch Early Years Whānau Centre (EYWC)

-• Families usually attend one session per week.
+• Families usually attend 1-2 session per week.
 The days and times of attendance for each child are decided in consultation with parents/whānau.
 These are reviewed regularly.
-Parents/whānau are expected to attend each session their child attend.
+Parents/whānau are expected to attend each session their child attends.

-• There are no fees to attend the EYWC but families may pay a voluntary $10 koha per term.
+• There are no fees to attend the EYWC.

 • Parents, whānau and their Deaf/Hard of Hearing child will work together with a staff member to support language and communication development.
-1:1 sessions are held in small quiet rooms next to the EYWC.
+1:1 sessions are held in a quiet room.
 They are fun for the child and include resources, strategies and information to empower parents and whānau to continue to develop their child’s communication skills at home.

-• We have group sessions from 10am-12pm Monday to Thursday; Thursday is our CODA group.
-Families may also attend an individual session from 9.15am-10am or sometimes 12pm-12.45pm, which is before and after each of the group sessions.
+• We have group sessions from 10am-12pm Monday to Thursday.
+Families may also attend an individual session from 9.30am-10am or sometimes 12pm-12.30pm, before and after each group session.

-• During group session times parents and whānau have the opportunity to develop relationships and support each other as whānau of Deaf/Hard of Hearing children.
+• Parents and whānau have the opportunity to develop relationships and support each other through whānau connection.
 More formal parent/whānau support group times are held during some group sessions.
 These may be discussions or involve visiting specialists.
 During these times, children are supervised by EYWC staff.
 Often these parent group times involve parents working with an NZSL tutor to learn NZSL.